 Q: What do I get with an author profile?

 A: With a profile on Scribd, you can be part of the Scribd community as both an author and a reader.
-You’ll be able to create reading lists to share on Scribd with your fans, and upload supplementary documents for your readers to enjoy.
-If you’d like, you can purchase your own premium membership to enjoy unlimited access to Scribd’s library of over 500,000 books.
+You’ll be able to create reading lists to share on Scribd with your fans and upload supplementary documents for your readers to enjoy.
+If you’d like, you can purchase your own subscription to enjoy access to Scribd’s library of over 500,000 books.
 Besides that, you can also check on your own books anytime and update your account information whenever you need to.